gautamvr/gautamvr/README.md

 **I'm currently a Senior Software Developer based in Bangalore, India - involved in development and providing solutions on Healthcare applications.**

 In my part time, I keep engaging myself with projects regularly to learn and keep myself updated on various technologies.
-I've built projects from AI applications to cloud native applications with AWS Stack.
+I've built projects involving AI models, cloud native applications with AWS Stack, Healthcare applications in .NET Framework and many more with scalable, testable and maintainable code.

 *Please do check out my Repos for few of the interesting projects that I've built.*